Last Updated on July 7, 2026 by Daniel Globe

 Best Time for Wildlife Watching

 For wildlife enthusiasts, timing is crucial when planning a trip to Borneo.
 The best time for wildlife watching generally aligns with the dry season, particularly from March to October.
-During these months, animals are more active and easier to spot as they venture out in search of food and water sources.
+During these months, animals are more active and easier to spot as they venture out in search of food and water.

 Ideal Weather for Outdoor Activities

-Activity | Temperature | Wind Speed | Precipitation |
+| Activity | Temperature | Wind Speed | Precipitation |

-Hiking | 60-75°F | 5-15 mph | 0-20% |
+| Hiking | 60-75°F | 5-15 mph | 0-20% |

-Picnic | 70-80°F | 0-10 mph | 0% |
+| Picnic | 70-80°F | 0-10 mph | 0% |

-Cycling | 65-75°F | 5-15 mph | 0-20% |
+| Cycling | 65-75°F | 5-15 mph | 0-20% |

-Outdoor Yoga | 65-75°F | 0-10 mph | 0% |
+| Outdoor Yoga | 65-75°F | 0-10 mph | 0% |

 Seasonal Events and Festivals

-Borneo’s cultural tapestry is rich with festivals and events that reflect its diverse ethnic groups and traditions.
-One of the most significant celebrations is Gawai Dayak, celebrated by the Dayak people in Sarawak on June 1st each year.
-This harvest festival marks the end of the rice harvest season and is characterized by traditional dances, music performances, and feasting on local delicacies.
+Borneo’s cultural calendar reflects its diverse ethnic groups and traditions.
+One of the most significant celebrations is Gawai Dayak, celebrated by the Dayak people of Sarawak on June 1st and 2nd each year.
+This harvest festival marks the end of the rice-growing season and is marked by traditional dances, music, and feasting on local delicacies.
+Visitors during this time can engage with local communities and take part in cultural rituals that showcase Borneo’s heritage.

 Budget Travel Tips for Borneo